Vexidus Blockchain Technical Whitepaper

 | Ed25519 | Transaction signing, block proposing | Classical (Solana-compatible) |

-Vexidus is quantum-hardened today: the Dilithium3 infrastructure exists at the protocol level.
+Vexidus is quantum-hardened today: Dilithium3 is actively used for Dragonfly Stream transaction seals (auto-generated on every validator).
 When quantum computers threaten Ed25519, Vexidus can activate dual-signature enforcement without a hard fork -- the proposer_signature_pq field is already on every block.

 Bridge Security